Automating Azure Infrastructure with Bicep: A Hands-On IaC Lab Using VS Code

 Key Takeaway

-This lab demonstrates real-world Azure automation, not just theory.
+This lab demonstrates real-world Azure automation, not just theory, by combining deployment, governance, validation, and identity controls in one workflow.

 Discover more from Humble Cloud Tech